One of the most beautiful countries from Central America, Costa Rica is heaven on earth for beach lovers and nature explorers as well.

 The main disadvantage of Costa Rica travel in this period is that it is extremely crowded and that the prices for hotels, food and rented cars are quite high.

-The most interesting thing about Costa Rica is that even if it is a small country it has many microclimates which means that in one part of the country might be extremely dry while a few hundred kilometers further floodings might occur.
+The most interesting thing about Costa Rica is that even if it is a small country it has many microclimates which means that one part of the country might be extremely dry while a few hundred kilometers further flooding might occur.